lowRISC/opentitan/doc/ug/dv_methodology.md

 Collecting, analyzing and reporting coverage with waivers is another requirement to assert 'verification complete'.
 Any gaps in our measured coverage need to be understood and either waived (no need to cover) or closed by additional testing.
 The end goal is to achieve 100% coverage across all applicable coverage metrics.
-This process known as “coverage closure”, is done in close collaboration with the designer(s).
+This process known as "coverage closure", is done in close collaboration with the designer(s).
 Coverage collected from all tests run as a part of the regression is merged into a database for analysis.
 Our primary tool of choice for our coverage closure needs is Synopsys' VCS & Verdi.
 However, the use of other tools / simulators are welcome.